thottiamrp/modernweb-2019dec9/Labs/Ch03B-CSS/4fonts/README.md

 1. Change the font-variant of li to small-caps

-1. Use font to change all font veriables of p.two to 15px arial, bold, sans-serif
+1. Use font to change all font variables of p.two to 15px Arial, bold, sans-serif

 1. Play around with different options to see how this all works.